juanjaragavi/juan-jaramillo-ai-consulting-services/src/content/homepage/index.md

 #testimonial
 testimonial:
-  title: Our customers have nice things to say about us
+  title: Our clients have nice things to say about us
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Morbi egestas Werat viverra id et aliquet. vulputate egestas sollicitudin.
+  description: Hear from industry leaders who have transformed their businesses with our AI solutions.
   testimonial_list:
     - author: David Cameron
       avatar: "/images/users/user-5.png"